 The Look OutBarnaby Jaco Skinner / Nikon D4 / 70 - 200 f2.8 / Kunming

 Elderly women massage the weary legs of equally elderly men whilst entrepreneurs off-load the latest craze direct from Shenzhen to eager buyers.
 Down on the riverside, wannabe pop-stars wait patiently to perform their favourite croon through a 5-dollar portable mic and speaker.
 The idle audience of fan waving, chit-chatting voyeurs are a tough crowd to please.

-Our sleek black Sedan pulls away from the reaming torrents and hooting tourists, swooping away from the valley floor towards snowy peaks as if a dragon waking from slumber.
+Our sleek black sedan pulls away from the reaming torrents and hooting tourists, swooping from valley floor to snowy peaks as if a dragon waking from slumber.